Grants for HIV / AIDS

 - Eliminate intrinsic barriers to care and treatment

-- Improve health literacy, enabling individuals affected by cancer to make informed health decisions
+- Enable people affected by cancer and their caregivers to make informed health decisions

 - Educate healthcare providers on identification, screening and diagnosis